 It’s best if you regard ducted air conditioning as an investment.
 One with immediate returns.

-You can also take advantage of our $0 upfront, interest free payment plans** to experience ducted air con now and take care of the costs at a rate that suits your lifestyle and budget.
+You can also take advantage of our interest free** payment plans to experience ducted air con now and take care of the costs at a rate that suits your lifestyle and budget.

 How Much Does Ducted Air Conditioning Cost to Run?

 When calculating the costs of new appliances, you would typically refer to their Energy Rating presented on a familiar red and yellow sticker.
-However, ducted units are not required to carry this information.
+However, ducted air con systems are not required to carry this information.
 Some units do, while others do not.

 - Look for a printed label on the unit or an online description that states the air conditioner’s kilowatt usage per hour, or kWh.